 The castle in the bottom left of the logo is photoshopped from a photo taken by A. Kniesel.
 Other photoshopped images are in public domain or free for use.

-We at Fantastika Journal are always seeking reviewers: academically-minded individuals who possess a critical eye, an analytical frame of mind, and a willingness to provide constructive criticism to authors.
-We look for two types of reviewers: the peer reviewer - which involves giving an author feedback so that they can improve the quality of their research papers before publication; and the reviewer of productions of Fantastika - this includes both critical and fiction works of all mediums (including but not limited to graphic novels, films, videogames, and even artworks or exhibitions).
-If you are interested in applying to become a reviewer for Fantastika Journal, please send a brief covering email and CV indicating what areas of research you are most interested in under the subject line ‘Reviewers’ to firstname.lastname@example.org .
+We are also seeking regular peer reviewers.
+If you are interested in applying to become a reviewer for Fantastika Journal, please send a brief covering email indicating what areas of research you are most interested in under the subject line ‘Reviewers’ to email@example.com .
 While this is not a paid position, we are are happy to write references for anyone who wishes to become a regular reviewer for Fantastika.

 Head Editor: Charul (Chuckie) Palmer-Patel